Pleb5/Pleb5.github.io/pages/pleb_lessons.md

 ALL voting sessions must start with getting the constitution document first: The Descriptor.
 If you don’t have it, you cannot vote.
 So far so good, the members gather and vote with their cryptographic signatures.

+---

-Possible problems:
+## Possible problems:
+{: .no_toc }

-1. You have ALL members(private keys) present but you don't have the Constitution(Descriptor):
+1. **You have ALL members(private keys) present but you don't have the Constitution(Descriptor):**
 In this case you can easily reconstruct it with ALL the members' public keys AND if you know the Quorum threshold e.g. 2 of 3.
 Easily done.

-2. The minimum number of members(private keys) are present but the Constitution (Descriptor) is not present:
+2. **The minimum number of members(private keys) are present but the Constitution (Descriptor) is not present:**
 If any member backed up the Constitution (Descriptor) that's great because you can use that to start the voting process and have a successful vote with the minimum required number of voters present.
 That's why you **backup the Descriptor**.

-3. The minimum eligible members(private keys) are present but no one has a backup of the constitution.
+3. **The minimum eligible members(private keys) are present but no one has a backup of the constitution:**
 You cannot reconstruct the original Constitution this way, only when ALL members are present.
 YOU LOSE YOUR SATS.

-4. You don't have enough members(private keys) to vote (sign).
+4. **You don't have enough members(private keys) to vote (sign):**
 That is, you lost ALL copies of too many keys e.g. 2 of 3 and all backups of 2 keys are lost.
 1 key is not enough.
 Bad luck, you can't vote, even if you have the Constitution(Descriptor).
 YOU LOSE YOUR SATS.

 ---